vives-backendprogramming/spring-boot-backend-course/lesson-11-testing/README.md

         UpdatePizzaRequest request = new UpdatePizzaRequest(
                 "Updated Pizza",
                 new BigDecimal("11.00"),
-                "Updated description for this pizza"
+                "Updated description for this pizza",
+                true,
+                null
         );

         when(pizzaService.update(eq(999L), any(UpdatePizzaRequest.class)))
-                .thenThrow(new ResourceNotFoundException("Pizza", 999L));
+                .thenReturn(null);

         // When / Then
         mockMvc.perform(put("/api/pizzas/999")